alms-labs

 To God be the glory — built by Stephen Oduor, Kevin Austine, Tony Ajode, and Alexander Odhiambo

-We believe knowledge should be open.
-Our mission is to create world-class interactive science labs and share them with the unserved and underserved communities around the globe.
+We believe knowledge should be accessible.
+Our mission is to create world-class interactive science labs that reach the unserved and underserved communities around the globe.

 Labs Live